Heritage Valley Kennedy School of Radiography

 A: Although there is no guarantee as to what the job market will be two years from now, historically, our graduates have always found jobs.
 Many of our graduates continue schooling.
 With their combined degrees, this allows them more career opportunities.

-If you have questions, or you would like more information about the Ohio Valley Hospital School of Radiography, or you wish to make an appointment, please contact us at 412-777-6210.
+If you have questions, or you would like more information about the Heritage Valley Kennedy School of Radiography, or you wish to make an appointment, please contact us at 412-777-6210.

 School of Radiography